kiwi0fruit/sugartex/sugartex.md

 SugarTeX is a more readable LaTeX language extension and a transcompiler to LaTeX.

-See [PDF version of this documentation](sugartex.pdf?raw=true) - it nicely renders all Unicode characters and LaTeX example at the end.
+See [PDF version of this documentation](sugartex.pdf?raw=true) (outdated!) - it nicely renders all Unicode characters and LaTeX example at the end.
 See original markdown version [here](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md).

 # Contents